mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 $ nano zulu.txt
 ```

+An editor window will open up.
 Type the text below into the `zulu.txt` file:

 ```
 belongs to the Bantu language family
 ```

-`zulu.txt` now contains a single line, which we can see by running:
+To save and exit `nano`,  hit `Ctrl+X`, and then `y` to save. `zulu.txt` now contains a single line, which we can see by running:

 ```bash
 $ cat zulu.txt